 Students who are transferring credit from a completed Honours Degree into a second degree, can only transfer level 4 credit from their first year and should NOT be awarded credit that will count towards Stage II of the second award.
 Exemptions should be awarded for modules that have been substantially covered by the previous qualification.

-Section 1 - Applicant details
+Section 1 - Personal and Programme Information

 - Please complete the applicant details using the information provided in the application form sent to you by Admissions.